-CPR training for businesses and the public is crucial in helping to improve cardiac arrest survival rates community and at three hospitals access to a dedicated 24-hour freephone number which means that they do not need to call our busy 999 control room.
-Built on the EBS's traditional GP service, but achieved in collaboration with staff from PTS and A&E operations, EBS First is integral to our development of the Urgent Care Service.
+CPR training for businesses and the public is crucial in helping to improve cardiac arrest survival rates patients.
+It is also offering healthcare professionals in the community and at three hospitals access to a dedicated 24-hour freephone number which means that they do not need to call our busy 999 control room.
+Built on the EBS's traditional GP service, but achieved in collaboration with staff from PTS and A&E needs the particular their of operations, EBS First is integral to our development of